 Ninth Circuit reversed district court’s denial of defendant’s motion to suppress warrantless search of house, and found so-called “good faith exception” did not apply.
 Reversal resulted in dismissal of all charges.
 This was a published decision of first impression in circuit on good faith issue.

 Ninth Circuit found district court erred in giving jury instruction over defendant’s objection.
 Appeal resulted in published opinion of first impression that it is not appropriate to give the deliberate ignorance “Jewell” instruction when the defendant denies he knew about the contraband and the evidence does not support intentional avoidance of knowledge.

 Writ granted by federal judge dismissing state conviction for possession of sales of drugs and gun.
 Client was released from 16 year state sentence.

-State Court vacated a conviction that was many years old after KMBL attorney filed state writ establishing defendant did not knowingly and intelligently waive his rights before entering plea.
+State Court vacated a conviction that was many years old after MBL attorney filed state writ establishing defendant did not knowingly and intelligently waive his rights before entering plea.

 “These cases do not constitute a guarantee, warranty, or prediction regarding the outcome of your legal matter.”

 [The client portrayed is an actor and this is a dramatization]